GuruAce1/Flight-Delay-Prediction/README.txt

-Ah got it!
-Here's a cleaner, professional-style **README.md** without code, focusing on structure, explanation, and usage:

----

 # ✈️ Flight Landing Time Predictor

 A simple and interactive web application that predicts the estimated landing time of a flight based on various inputs such as departure time, distance, departure delay, and taxi times.
 The prediction is powered by a machine learning model trained using Linear Regression.